ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 ## JSON Serialization

-Non-disclosed payloads in the JSON serialization are represented with a `null` value.
+Non-disclosed payloads in the JSON serialization are represented with a `null` value in the `payloads` array.

 Example flattened JSON serialization: